Shipeasy

 settings: '{ "approval-mode": "yolo" }'

-Unattended runs use an auto-approve flag (--approval-mode=yolo, --sandbox danger-full-access, --allow-all-tools, --dangerously-skip-permissions, cline --auto-approve true) that removes the human gate — run only in an isolated env.
+Unattended runs use an auto-approve flag (--approval-mode=yolo, --sandbox danger-full-access, --dangerously-skip-permissions) that removes the human gate — run only in an isolated env.
 They also spend tokens/credits on every fire, so start with a weekly or daily cron and watch the first runs.
 PRs land for review; nothing auto-merges.

 Connector registration — Shipeasy-fired vs. platform-scheduled

-A Shipeasy connector (Feedback → Connectors, "Fire now" + event auto-fire) means Shipeasy's own cron fires the trigger.
-That backend is a Cloudflare Worker, so it can only fire a provider that exposes (1) a clean HTTP "start a run" endpoint — a plain fetch(), no CLI binary or local scheduler — and (2) a storable static token.
+A Shipeasy connector (Settings → Triggers, "Trigger now" + event auto-fire) means Shipeasy's own cron fires the run.
+That backend is a Cloudflare Worker, so it can only fire a provider that exposes (1) a clean HTTP "start a run" endpoint — a plain fetch(), no CLI binary, no local scheduler — and (2) a storable static token.

-Rule of thumb: if a provider can't be started from nothing by one authenticated HTTP call, Shipeasy can't fire it — it's scheduled on the provider's own platform.
-Only claude (live) and cursor (candidate) clear that bar.
+Rule of thumb: if a provider can't be started from nothing by one authenticated HTTP call, Shipeasy can't fire it — it schedules on the provider's own platform instead.

 Was this page helpful?